zakirullin/cognitive-load/README.md

 "Hey, I got `403` status, is that expired token or not enough access?"
 **QA people can't jump straight to testing, because first they have to recreate the cognitive load guys on the backend once created.**

-It's better to abstract away your business details from HTTP transfer protocol, and return them just in response body:
+It's better to abstract away your business details from the HTTP transfer protocol, and return status codes right in the response body:
 ```json
 {
     "code": "jwt_has_expired"